Cleaning With Sodium Percarbonate – Everything To Know

 Is Sodium Percarbonate The Same As Oxygen Bleach?

-Sodium percarbonate is the same thing as oxygen bleach.
+Sodium percarbonate is exactly the same thing as oxygen bleach.
 Some brands use the term oxygen bleach as it is easier for consumers to understand what the product does, compared to using the more scientific term sodium percarbonate.
-Rest assured it is the same thing!
+Rest assured, it is the same thing!

 The only thing to note is that some brands of oxygen bleach can be mixed with other ingredients.
 Sodium percarbonate is incredibly effective on its own, without the use of additional ingredients.
-So do check the label that you are only buying pure sodium percarbonate.
+So, check the label that you are only buying pure sodium percarbonate.

 Is Sodium Percarbonate The Same As Bleach?